abdul-nishar/abdul-nishar/README.md

 ## About Me 🚀

-I'm a passionate and flexible Software Developer who focuses mostly on web development with experience in C++, Javascript and Python.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
+I'm a dedicated and adaptable Software Developer specializing in web development, with expertise in C++, JavaScript, and Python.
+I thrive on solving complex challenges, continuously learning new skills, and collaborating with diverse teams to deliver innovative solutions.

 ⚡️ Fun fact: I love travelling as much as I like programming, which is a lot.